Mitsubishi F-15J

-The Mitsubishi F-15J/DJ Eagle is a twin-engine, all-weather air superiority fighter based on the McDonnell Douglas F-15 Eagle in use by the Japan Air Self-Defense Force (JASDF).
-The F-15J was produced under license by Mitsubishi Heavy Industries.
-The subsequent F-15DJ and F-15J Kai variants were also produced.
+The McDonnell Douglas - Mitsubishi F-15J/DJ Eagle is a twin-engine, all-weather air superiority fighter based on the McDonnell Douglas F-15 Eagle in use by the Japan Air Self-Defense Force (JASDF).
+The F-15J was produced under license by Mitsubishi Heavy Industries along with McDonnell Douglas.
+The subsequent F-15DJ and F-15J J-MSIP (MSIP Configuration II Aircraft) variants were also produced.
 Japan is the largest customer of the F-15 Eagle outside the United States.
 In addition to combat, F-15DJ roles include training.
 The F-15J Kai is a modernized version of the F-15J.
+Kai was an early designation that has gradually subdivided; nowadays, Japan no longer uses 'kai' to refer to newly upgraded F-15Js.
+Instead, Japanese predominantly use J-MSIP or F-15MJ.